 An unabashed geek, Fiona analyzes and sometimes predicts paranormal activity.
-She studies patterns, sometimes loosely based on ley lines.
+She studies patterns of all kinds, including ley lines.

 In ghost hunting, Fiona is fascinated by the reasons why some places and object (or the people around them) seem haunted… and others aren’t.